 Mr. Wood was born and raised in Winston-Salem, North Carolina.
 He graduated from St. John’s College in Annapolis, Maryland with a double major in philosophy and the history of mathematics and science.
 Mr. Wood earned his law degree from the Benjamin N. Cardozo School of Law in New York, New York.
 Upon returning to North Carolina, he founded the Law Office of D. Hardison Wood and is the firm’s sole shareholder.

 Since passing the bar, Mr. Wood has spent a majority of his practice to representing injured victims of negligence.
 One of his very first cases out of law school was a 15-passenger van rollover involving fatalities and serious injuries.
 The case took years to bring to a successful conclusion against the van’s manufacturer, and it gave Mr. Wood deep insights into catastrophic injury litigation early on in his career.

-From 2010 to 2011 Mr. Wood served as a member of the Board of Governors for the North Carolina Advocates for Justice (NCAJ) as well as the Chairman of that organization’s Products Liability section.
+From 2012 to 2013, Mr. Wood served as a member of the Board of Governors for the North Carolina Advocates for Justice (NCAJ) as well as the Chairman of that organization’s Products Liability section.
 He was appointed to this position again for the 2013-2014 term.
-He frequently is a guest speaker and lecturer at NCAJ sponsored CLE events and he remains active on the Membership Committee for the NCAJ.
+He is frequently a guest speaker and lecturer at NCAJ sponsored CLE events and he remains active on the Membership Committee for the NCAJ.

 Currently, Mr. Wood lives in Wake County with his wife and their children.